Thermodynamic formulation of the spin magnetic octupole moment in bulk crystals: Numerical results

 \subsection{2D altermagnet model}

-The original St\v{r}eda formula connects orbital magnetization and topology in 2D systems~\cite{Thouless1982-zh,Kohmoto1985-zj}, suggesting that topology might also affect the St\v{r}eda formulas for the SMOM.
-Thus, we examine the St\v{r}eda formulas in the nontrivial ($N/N_c<1$) and trivial ($N/N_c>1$) insulating regimes of the 2D altermagnet model.
+The original St\v{r}eda formula connects topology and orbital magnetization in 2D insulating systems at zero temperature~\cite{Thouless1982-zh,Kohmoto1985-zj}, suggesting that topology might also affect the St\v{r}eda formulas for the SMOM.
+Thus, we examine the St\v{r}eda formulas in nontrivial ($N/N_c<1$) and trivial ($N/N_c>1$) insulating regimes of the 2D altermagnet model.
+For this purpose, guided by the result in Fig.~\ref{fig:Pyrochlore_Octupole_insulator}, we set the temperature to a low value of $T=0.001$.
 Figure~\ref{fig:Altermagnet_Octupole_insulator} shows the chemical potential dependence of the SMOM in nontrivial and trivial regimes.
 In both regimes, the SMOM exhibits a linear relationship except for the sign change of the slope.
 To investigate this sign change, we further calculate the magnitude of the slope ($\partial O_{z,xx}/\partial \mu$) for various values of $N$, as shown in Fig.~\ref{fig:Altermagnet_Octupole_slope}.
 The sign of the slope changes not exactly at the topological transition but rather before and after it [see the inset].
 Therefore, this sign reversal may not be indicative of the transition.
 Meanwhile, it shows a strong enhancement near the transition.

 This enhancement is due to interband effects.
 To confirm this result, we calculate the chemical potential dependence of each term in Eq.~\eqref{eq:octupole}, yielding the SMOM, as shown in Fig.~\ref{fig:Altermagnet_terms}.
 The main contributions come from the Fermi sea terms ($\propto f_n$) and a two-band term proportional to the grand potential density ($\propto \mathcal{G}_n$),